Grape syrup

 Grape syrup is a condiment made with concentrated grape juice.
 It is thick and sweet because of its high ratio of sugar to water.
-Grape syrup is made by boiling grapes, removing their skins, squeezing them through a sieve to extract the juice.
+Grape syrup is made by boiling grapes, removing their skins, and squeezing them through a sieve to extract the juice.
 Like other fruit syrups, a common use of grape syrup is as a topping to sweet cakes, such as pancakes or waffles.

+It is found in multiple Balkan, Middle Eastern and Caucasian cuisines, under a variety of names.